WolfThatMoos/PTCGPExtras/README.md

 - Uses a points system to determine if a pack is valuable (Values based on user settings)
 - Creates a "Packs.txt" file in the logs folder, which contains a list designed to be imported into excel, to view every card in every pack you've opened.
 (Useful for analytics and more)

+> [!NOTE]
+> This version of the bot has only been tested using the English Language

 ### Why aren't you forking Arturo's bot?
 I believe the functionality I'm contributing doesn't align with the majority of the user base demand nor Arturo's direction / intended use.
 It's for a niche subset of users that want specific cards from their wonderpick.